uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 This tutorial is designed for **QGIS 3.10**.
 If you need to install it on your computer, got to the [QGIS website](https://qgis.org/en/site/forusers/download.html).

 Open QGIS and create a **new project** with `Project > New`.
 Let's straight away **save** our project: `Project > Save`.
-We should create a new folder, where our project and all the saved data will live, named "qgis_mobile_map" for example.
+We should create a new folder, let's call it "qgis_mobile".
+This where our project and all the saved data will live.
+Folder structure is very important for keeping you data tidy, but also for ease of sharing your project with others.
+You simply need to zip the project folder if you need to share it.
+We can save our .qgz project file here, named "qgis_mobile_map" for example.
+I also recommend creating a Data folder, for all of your downloaded data.
+And creating a Products folder, for all the things we create today.
+Your .qgz file should always be in the highest level folder, so it's only looking down into folders for data, not back out.

-Let's set the **project home** too: `Project > Properties > General` and set `Project home` to the same folder.
+In QGIS 3.10 and above this will automatically set the **project home** too.
+To do this manually, you can go to `Project > Properties > General` and set `Project home` to the same folder.
 This is where we can also give the project a title.

 Let's also add an OpenStreetMap basemap to locate ourselves on the globe: `Browser panel > XYZ Tiles > OpenStreetMap` (double-click, or drag and drop into the Layers panel).